nhsconnect/gpconnect/pages/appointments/appointments_use_case_retrieve_a_patients_appointments.md

 The Consumer system:

+- SHALL have previously resolved the organisation's FHIR endpoint Base URL through the [Spine Directory Service](https://nhsconnect.github.io/gpconnect/integration_spine_directory_service.html)
-- SHALL have previously traced the patient's NHS Number using PDS or an equivalent service.
+- SHALL have previously traced the patient's NHS Number using the [Personal Demographics Service]( https://nhsconnect.github.io/gpconnect/integration_personal_demographic_service.html) or an equivalent service.
+- SHALL have previously [resolved the logical ID of the patient](https://nhsconnect.github.io/gpconnect/foundations_use_case_find_a_patient.html) on the server using the NHS Number

 ## API Usage ##